feelgreatfoodie/Christian-Bourlier-FB/README.md

 ## To run on your local computer
 Fork and clone repository
-run npm install in your console
+Run npm install in your console
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Video Link